 A logo is what connects someone to a specific business, so if you take a logo from someone else to use on your products, you are directly taking buyers that should be going to that business.
 Even if it seems like a big business that won’t lose much by missing out on a few sales, it still matters that you are bringing in sales not because of your work, but because you’re using someone else’s property.

 The right thing to do is to avoid using any logos that are not yours!

 Avoid using copyrighted characters

-Any character that you see in tv shows, movies, video games, etc. is copyrighted material.
+Any character that you see in TV shows, movies, video games, etc. is copyrighted material.
 This means if you are using one in your products you are committing copyright infringement!
 The character was not designed by you and you were not the one that spent the money and did the work to bring attention to that character in the first place.

-So this means it isn’t your right to use that character in any of your products.
+This means it isn’t your right to use that character in any of your products.
 Even things that are drawings of a character, a painting, or a doll that looks like a character can still be considered copyright infringement.

 Avoid using copyrighted fabric

 You will find all kinds of fabric out there with copyrighted logos and characters printed on them.
 Typically, you will see something written on the fabric like, “for individual use only” or “not for commercial use.”
 This means exactly what you’d think: you’ll be committing copyright infringement if you use this fabric to make items to sell.